department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

 <h3>Option 2: Request debt relief for some or all of your copay debt</h3>

-If you don't think you can pay your debt with a monthly repayment plan, you can request request debt relief for all or part of your balance.
+If you don't think you can pay your debt with a monthly repayment plan, you can request debt relief for all or part of your balance.
 You can request a waiver (asking us to stop collection action on the debt), write-off (asking us to cancel the debt), or compromise (asking us to accept a lower amount of money as full payment of the debt).
-If we grant part or all of your request, you won't have to pay the amount of the balance we agree to reduce.
+If we grant part or all of your request, you won't have to pay the amount of the balance we agree to relieve.

 <b>To request debt relief:</b>